 Are Pears Poached in Port meant to be eaten hot or cold?

-Should Poached Pears be refrigerated?
+Should Poached Pears be Refrigerated?

 How long do Pears Poached in Port keep in the fridge?

-Is Pears with Port Wine Sauce gluten-free?
+Is Pear with Port Wine Sauce gluten-free?

 What is the best pear for this dessert?